Mia Donalson

 Instagram: (@ivybean_17)

 2023.
 B.F.A.
-Virginia Commonwealth University School of the Arts Department of Craft & Material Studies, Richmond, VA
+Virginia Commonwealth University School of the Arts Department of Craft & Material Studies, Richmond, VAEXPERIENCE

 Feb.
 2024 - Feb.
 2026 Core Fellow at Penland School of Craft.